 Traveling from a U.S. city.

 If you are traveling from a U.S. city, you face hours of travel time and at least one plane change, so you need baggage that is stylish yet rugged.
 The Swiss Gear 7330 27″ Expandable Hardside Spinner Luggage in teal or slate cement is not only distinctive with its sleek, slim profile but also features ABS construction.

-It is designed to withstand the inevitable jostling as baggage handlers transport it between cargo holds as you change planes.
+This hard luggage is designed to withstand the inevitable jostling as baggage handlers transport it between cargo holds as you change planes.
 More importantly perhaps, the interior of the Hardside Spinner from Swiss Gear is engineered to keep all your belongings in place with zippered pockets and tie down straps, helping to ensure that your vacation clothing arrives as neatly as you originally packed it.